57blocks/website-article/articles/How to Use LLMs to Extract Document Information/README.md

 ### Misunderstanding and Terminology Confusion

-LLMs may occasionally struggle to distinguish between terms like "Injection" and "Re-injection".
-However they can provide correct answers when queried directly (ask LLM the difference between "Injection" and "Re-injection").
+LLMs may occasionally struggle to distinguish between terms like "Injection" and "Re-injection."
+However, they can provide correct answers when queried directly (ask LLM the difference between "Injection" and "Re-injection").
 When an article mentions "Injection," the LLM may misinterpret it as "Re-injection," potentially overlooking distinctions crucial to our task.
 To mitigate such errors without extensive model training, we optimize prompts by adding constraints or explanations.
 However, verbose prompts often yield unsatisfactory results, creating a "Whack-A-Mole" scenario.

 ### Unit Conversion Issues